Skip to content

 • Small group lessons: these lessons normally last 30 minutes.
 Pupils learn new skills together whilst our expert teachers plan their lessons to account for the needs of each pupil.
 At least 3 pupils are required to begin a small group lesson.

 Here are the fees for our lessons.
-We bill for 11 lessons per term.

 Some schools offer different lesson types and durations which are detailed within the registration process.